Skip to main content

 Does loss of use count too?

-In many cases, yes — you can also claim the reasonable rental value of a comparable vehicle for the days yours was in the shop, even if you never rented one.
+In many cases, yes: you can also claim the reasonable rental value of a comparable vehicle for the days yours was in the shop, even if you never rented one.
 It's commonly bundled into the same demand.

 PayoutJet is a technology company, not a law firm, and this guide is general information, not legal advice.
-Statutes of limitations and claim rules change and depend on the facts of your case; verify current deadlines with your state's statutes or a licensed attorney before relying on them.
+Statutes of limitations, case law, and claim rules change and depend on the facts of your case; verify current deadlines and authority with your state's statutes or a licensed attorney before relying on them.
+The sample letter above is a general template for informational purposes.